mlbright/mlbright/README.md

 I think infrastructure as code and [Gitops][gitops] are great and I embraced [devops culture][devops] even before it had a name.

-I'm loving [Tailscale][tailscale] right now (August 2023).
+I enthusiastically use tmux, SSH, Tailscale, and Wireshark.

 I have over [20 years of experience][cv] in information technology.

-An archived repository in this space means that it has few or no end users, that it was only an experiment, or that it is deprecated.
+An archived repository in this space means that it has few or no end users, or that it is an experiment that has run its course.
-However, if you have questions about any of them, please ask via old fashioned email.
+The archived repos here are unmaintained, however if you have questions about them, feel free to reach out via old-fashioned email.

 [cpacket]: https://www.cpacket.com/
 [github-site-admin]: https://github.com/mlbright/github-enterprise-site-admin